Archive for July, 2009

 Installing Rails on Windows (3 years later)

 So, a lot has changed from the time when I first wrote a short beginner tutorial for installing Ruby on Rails.
 This is the reincarnation (essentially I needed to write it up from scratch) of an installation process for Rails.
-Unfortunately, Windows dev environments are not that popular and there are some quirks and errors you will most probably encounter when installing, which will make the process much more frustrating than it should be!
-But fear not, I’m here to help you out.
+There were quirks in Windows installation the last 3 years I was installing Rails, but this time it went really smooth and quick, so I’ve deleted loads of workarounds and the tutorial is now really simple.

 Most of the stuff you will do from the command line, to get the command line in windows, go to start menu/run and type “cmd”.
 You will also need to have an Internet connection during the installation as most stuff is getting updated via the Internet.